 |4 - Far Exceeds Expectations||3.50% to 6.00% Increase Permitted|

-- However, by agreement, if an otherwise eligible employee vacates his/her position between April 1, 2017, and the allocation of merit pay in September 2017, that employee’s 3% merit component shall be forfeited by the Division and held in a central fund for purposes of funding a central equity program.
-Human Resources will coordinate with Budget partners consistent with this agreement.
+If an eligible employee vacates (internally or externally) a position between January 16, 2018, and the allocation of merit pay, that employee’s merit shall be forfeited by the Division and held in a central holding account to build funds for a central equity program.